manure application

 Manure Application

 All manure applicators in Iowa must follow state laws when land applying manure.
-Most of those laws are designed to keep manure out of waters of the state and away from environmentally sensitive areas such as sinkholes or high quality water resources.
+Most of those laws are designed to keep manure out of the waters of the state and away from environmentally sensitive areas such as sinkholes or high quality water resources.
 Some of the separation distances that must be maintained are designed to help minimize odors for neighboring homes, businesses, schools, churches and public use areas.

 See the following fact sheets for more information about the laws that apply to manure application: